Orbital-Web/autorob/README.md

    ```
 4. Once you are done with the issue, go to GitHub and submit a [merge request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request).
 We can review each other's work to merge it into main.
 Note that merging will fail if the tests fail.

+### Code Structure
+The main entry point for the program is through `main.py` in the root directory.
+This creates a new Kineval object which handles all the rendering, updates, etc. Inside `Kineval` you will put all the initialization function that runs at the start at the bottom of `init`, and all the updates that needs to run every frame inside `update`.
+In general, code that the student writes will be defined in another file, and we will have those code imported and running inside either `init` or `update` (take a look at how forward kinematics is done).

+The rendering of the robot, world, and GUI is handled inside `renderer`.
+In [PyVista](https://docs.pyvista.org/version/stable/), once you add an object to the plotter, it will remain in the scene until it is removed or hidden.
+You can change the shape, color, and other visual properties in the renderer by updating the object's property inside `update`.
+GUI is handled by PyQT.
+There are tons of tutorials out there, and ChatGPT is also very useful for this.

+Inside `geometries` are function which will generate a PyVista `Actor` object, which you can add to the plotter inside `renderer` to display.
+The pre-existing geometries should be sufficient, but you may add new ones using [this documentation](https://docs.pyvista.org/version/stable/api/utilities/geometric).

+`controls` has all the functions that has to do with user input, such as moving the robot or turning a joint.
+If you want new user controls, please define them in here, and either add them inside `Kineval.update` if you want to continuously check for them, or inside `renderer.KinevalWindow.on_key_press` if you only want the function to run once per key press.

+`gui` has all the code for widget classes that are used inside the renderer's gui.

+`robot` is the base structure for the robot.
+Please try to keep it as simple as possible and avoid adding unnecessary member functions.
+The same goes for the `world`.
+Actual examples of a robot or a world can be found inside `robots` and `worlds`, respectively.

+Lastly, `types` just has useful type hinting annotations such as vectors and matrices.
+They can be imported from `kineval` or from `kineval.types`.

+Forward kinematics and robot initialization is already written.
+Please reference these for how to extend the project to add other functions such as inverse kinematics.